 Incorporate tools that offer greater engagement and interaction, such as Slido (pictured), which let Parent Champions answer live polls recapping meeting information and then see a summarizing leaderboard.
 Introduce any new tools with a demo video sent beforehand to allow time for Parent Champions to practice using it.

 Integrate feedback into the training

-Due to the hierarchical nature of Parent Champions to Dost staff members, Parent Champions often feel reluctant to provide any feedback for the Dost team about the training and surveys.
+Due to the hierarchical nature of the Parent Champions to Dost staff members relationship, Parent Champions often feel reluctant to provide any feedback for the Dost team about the training and surveys.
 Incorporate anonymous feedback into part of the training to encourage a feedback-safe environment where honest feedback is valued.

 REWARDS AND INCENTIVES

 Create a supportive environment in which Parent Champions are rewarded for their achievements.
 Parent Champions will unlock a "Dost Certified" medal upon training completion.
 Subsequent Parent Champion medals explored are for reached milestones such as the number of parents registered, activations completed, and surveys collected.
 I converted these Adobe Illustrator made stickers into usable versions for Dost staff members to adopt (Canva templates with editable colors and text).

 A medal count and leader board, updated by a Dost trainer, are made visible for all Parent Champions for transparency.
 Major milestone medals are tracked and then awarded quarterly to Parent Champion WhatsApp chats.

 A usability test was carried out with Parent Champions.